gawelszymon/gawelszymon/README.md

 <div align="center">
   <h1>Hi, It's Szymon Gaweł there 👋</h1>
   <p>I can definitely say I’ve found a passion in IT.
 I would love to develop myself in a concrete field of
-  the IT industry and derive satisfaction from some ambitious projects and tasks.
-I am a bit interested in blockchain technology as well.</p>
+  the IT industry and derive satisfaction from some ambitious projects and tasks.</p>
 </div>
 <br><br>
 <br><br>